-Download this lab as a word document: Lab 5: Ocean Properties & Circulation
+Download this lab as a Word document: Lab 6: Ocean Properties & Circulation (Please download required files below.)

-- Investigate the processes that control surface water properties.
+- investigate the processes that control surface water properties and

 Files to download